My Dog Is Constipated – Is it a Problem?

 Some dogs might also not pee because of environmental stressors.
 For example, if a dog is not comfortable in its surroundings, it might not pee for long periods.
 This can happen when a dog is newly adopted.
 In that type of case, take your dog out frequently to give it more opportunities to pee, and it will eventually urinate when it feels more comfortable.

 If your dog is not peeing or pooping, it’s important to figure out why.
 Your pet relies on you to identify potential issues, so it’s important for you to note any changes in your dog’s bathroom breaks and behavior.
-If you see changes in the frequency of your dog’s bathroom breaks or the consistency of the stools your dog produces, you might want to contact Pet Royale.
+If you see changes in the frequency of your dog’s bathroom breaks or the consistency of the stools your dog produces, you might want to contact Family Pet Medical Center.
 Call us today to schedule an appointment to identify what might be going on at (954) 737-4457.